The Stack Awards are back for the third year, searching out the most exciting independent magazines published between October 2016 and September 2017.

-Click on the categories below to read more about the awards and our judges, and submit your entry by Friday 7 October to be in with a chance of winning.
-But remember – your entry is only complete once we receive your magazines, so don’t leave it to the last minute!
+Click on the categories below to read more about the individual awards and our judges, and submit your entry by Friday 29 September to be in with a chance of winning.
+Good luck!

 Magazine of the year